sickrov/sickrov.github.io/README.md

 ##### ClusterRole:
 A ClusterRole can be used to grant the same permissions as a Role.
 Because ClusterRoles are cluster-scoped, you can also use them to grant access to:

-- cluster-scoped resources (like nodes)
+- cluster-scoped resources (like nodes).
-- non-resource endpoints (like /healthz)
+- non-resource endpoints (like /healthz).
-- namespaced resources (like Pods), across all namespaces
+- namespaced resources (like Pods), across all namespaces.

 For example: you can use a ClusterRole to allow a particular user to run:
 ```